 There are also local chemists (farmacias) available.
 They usually stay open after hours and they have almost anything you may need.

-- Weather: The winter weather in Maspalomas (Gran Canaria) will normally be warm during the day, but can be chilly during the night.
+- Weather: The fall, winter, and spring weather in Maspalomas (Gran Canaria) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Maspalomas (Gran Canaria) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.